learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 // => false
 ```

-#### Nested Conditionals
+### Nested Conditionals

 If we have multiple overlapping conditions, we can employ nested conditional
 statements.
 For example, instead of just deciding whether the passed-in `age`
-meets the criteria for `isAdult`, let's add in some other hallmarks of
+meets the criteria for `isAdult`, let's add in some other examples of adulthood
-burgeoning adulthood (in American society, at least): `canWork`, `canEnlist`,
+(in American society, at least): `canWork`, `canEnlist`, and `canDrink`.
-and `canDrink`.
-16-year-olds can legally work; 18-year-olds can work, enlist, and are
+16-year-olds can legally work; 18-year-olds can work, enlist, and are legal
-legal adults; and 21-year-olds can work, enlist, are legal adults, and can
+adults; and 21-year-olds can work, enlist, are legal adults, and can drink
-drink (at the federally set minimum age, although there can be state-to-state
+(at the federally set minimum age, although there can be state-to-state
 exceptions for these laws).
 Let's use these conditions in a nesting example:

 ```js